annotation/text-fabric/docs/Api/General.md

         Finally, you can retrieve the results.
 The result of `fetch()` is not a list of all results, but a *generator*.
 It will retrieve results as long as they are requested and their are still results.

+    ??? info "limit"
+        Tries to get that many results and collects them in a tuple.
+        So if limit is not `None`, the result is a tuple with a known length.

     ??? example "Iterating over the `fetch()` generator" You typically fetch results by saying: